 Prior to Conine’s selection by Kansas City as the 1,225th pick of the draft, he had only appeared in college ball as an uninspiring pitcher.
 The Royals signed him and implemented a plan to convert him to any other position, so long as he would get regular plate appearances.
 The work paid off, though not for the Royals.
 Kansas City let him go to the Marlins in the 1992 MLB Expansion Draft.
 In Miami he would go on to provide pivotal offense and defense in clutch moments that directly lead to the team’s only World Series championships.

 Conine continued his unlikely path and became synonymous with the Marlins.
 A native of Tacoma, he found himself as the key man on a team at the opposite end of the country and was given the name “Mr. Marlin.”
-His baseball cards of the era played up the South Florida vibe, as evidenced by cards like his 1993 Topps issue shown below.
+His baseball cards of the era played up the South Florida vibe, as evidenced by cards like the 1993 Topps issue shown below.
 Last month he rejoined the franchise as a special assistant to the team owner.

 I first became aware of Conine a few years into his time with the Marlins.
 Interest in Cal Ripken’s consecutive game streak was becoming feverish and I joined others in speculating who had the capability and remaining opportunity to challenge his performance.
 Conine was one of only a handful of players with an ongoing streak longer than 162 games so his name began to appear next to Ripken on active player leaderboards.
 Conine’s streak ended at a little over 300 games (less than two seasons) while the Baltimore shortstop racked up another 2,300+ games above Mr. Marlin’s total.
 Ripken’s mark will be safe for quite a while.